lingtalfi/lingula/README.md

 You could set a cron job if you wanted to, or call the lingula program manually.

+### Permissions

+Since your config files will contain database passwords, I would recommend that the config.d directory and its content is owned by root and that the config files are only accessible by the root user (chmod 700).
+Then to execute lingula command, you should naturally use the root user.

 How does it work internally?
 ------------------------------